Jeanne S. Mam-Luft, MFA

-Over the course of her dance training Samantha has worked with guest artists, such as Sidra Bell, Rodney A. Brown, Ruka White, William B. McClellan, Jr., and Debbie Blunden-Diggs.
+Over the course of her dance training Samantha has worked with guest artists including Sidra Bell, Rodney A. Brown, Ruka White, William B. McClellan, Jr., and Debbie Blunden-Diggs.

-Over the last year, Claire has worked professionally as the Director of the Dance Program at Lake Bryn Mawr Camp and as a dance educator at several studios.
+Claire has worked professionally as the director of the dance program at Lake Bryn Mawr Camp in Pennsylvania, and as a dance educator at several studios.
 In 2017, Claire joined both MamLuft&Co.
 Dance and Seven Dance Company.
 She is now MamLuft&Co.
 Dance’s Education and Outreach Coordinator, as well.

 Gabriel Martinez Rubio

-Gabriel Martinez is a first-year MamLuft&Co.
-Dance Company Member.
-A Mexican dancer and choreographer, Gabriel has worked with distinguished Mexican and international choreographers and performed with many different Mexican dance companies, such as Ballet Teatro del Espacio, Ballet de la Ciudad de Mexico, Foco al Aire, and Teatro Inercia, among others.
+Gabriel Martinez is a Mexican dancer and choreographer who has worked with distinguished international artists and performed with numerous Mexican dance companies, such as Ballet Teatro del Espacio, Ballet de la Ciudad de Mexico, Foco al Aire, and Teatro Inercia, among others.

-Martinez has studied classical ballet technique and contemporary dance at Ballet Teatro del Espacio’s school and Danzjafora academy in Mexico City.
-In 2007, he traveled to Berlin, Germany where he enriched his work by attending workshops given by Renate Graziadei and Jeremy Nelson in Studio LaborGras and RadialSystem, as well as training with other Berlin-based groups.
+Martinez studied classical ballet technique and contemporary dance at Ballet Teatro del Espacio’s school and Danzjafora academy in Mexico City.
+In 2007, he traveled to Berlin, Germany where he enriched his work by attending workshops given by Renate Graziadei and Jeremy Nelson in Studio LaborGras and RadialSystem, and trained with other Berlin-based groups.

 Gabriel began teaching dance in 2007 for professional and amateur dancers in Mexico.
 He has also taught various workshops for performers of different disciplines, including ™Teatro Ciego,∫ a theatre company with blind actors.